Driving a Fast Car in Mexico

 Vacation season is coming fast.
 Some of you may plan on a trip to Mexico.
+While there are a few things you can find online which can help you stay away from contacting an auto accident lawyer, there are certain things only followed in Mexico which I am going to jot down to help make your drive easier.
 Here in Mexico we have a situation called “Mordida” (bite).
 It has been going on a long time in this country and doesn’t look to be ending any time soon.
 Mordida is essentially giving a ‘payoff’ to avoid a more problematic traffic ticket.

 If you have actually perpetrated a traffic infraction mordida might be called expedient justice.
 In this instance it is efficient and usually will cost less than a comparable infraction in the United States; if nothing else it will not have an effect on your Mexican insurance and driving record.

 Mordida fees generally run from 50 pesos to as much as 1500 pesos.
 It is mostly administered with threatening actions about how you will pay more, be delayed or possibly have your vehicle impounded etc. So that when you do give up a couple 500 pesos notes you will go away relieved, until you have time to stew on it.

 Understand that the penalty fee is negotiable.
 The more intestinal fortitude you possess the less you will pay.
 This does not mean the one that shouts the loudest wins – quite the contrary.
 You must remain calm and polite at all times.
 You can be firm about your stand but this must be done in a respectable manner.
 In Mexico generally there will be no gain in exhibiting an upset demeanor – none.

 We advise not carrying much money in your wallet with your license.
 DO NOT flash a lot of cash – this is their money in your possession.
 We usually have a 50 peso and two 100 peso notes – no more.
 If you don’t have pesos yet then a five and two tens.